twnzl/nanium/README.md

 ## SDKs

-If you want to use your services in another project, or you want to provide an easy way to consume them to other persons, you can easily generate a sdk.
+If you want to use your services in another project, or if you want to provide an easy way for other people to use them, you can easily create an SDK.

 ```bash
 nanium sdk b